mykelbwan/somnia-faucet-suite/README.md

 My goal is to provide a unified Developer Experience (DX) Layer for Somnia.
 The Faucet Suite is the foundation, with the following modules in development:

-AI-Support Integration (In Progress): Integrating my Somnia DevAssist, a RAG-based AI agent directly into the Discord/Telegram bots.
+AI-Support Integration (In Progress): Integrating my Somnia **[DevAssist](https://github.com/mykelbwan/somnia-dev-assist)**, a RAG-based AI agent directly into the Discord/Telegram bots.
 This allows the suite to handle both token distribution and complex technical queries using official Somnia documentation.

 Analytics Dashboard: A web-based interface for the DevRel team to monitor faucet health, track unique developer onboarding metrics, and identify geographical growth trends in the ecosystem.